cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/solver/driver.md

 As soon as it would revert the driver cancels the transaction to cut the losses to a minimum.
 The driver can be configured to use different submission strategies which it dynamically choses based on the potential of MEV for a settlement.
 If the settlement does not expose any MEV (e.g. it executes all trades without AMMs) it's safe and most efficient to directly submit to the public mempool.
-However, if a settlement exposes MEV the driver would submit to an MEV-protected RPC like `MevBlocker`.
+However, if a settlement exposes MEV the driver would submit to an MEV-protected RPC like [`MEVBlocker`](mevblocker).

 ## Methodology